 A good thought exercise before the semester starts is to map out the extra time you typically have in your week and whether you can dedicate 15 hours of that time to your class.
 What if it was more than 15?
 Think critically about what would happen if you have a challenging assignment that took you 20-25 hours to complete.
 Be aware that some of our students spend this much time every week for one course.

-The online Master of Computer and Information Technology program is offered by the University of Pennsylvania, which is authorized to confer degrees and certificates conferring academic credit under applicable laws of the United States.
+Penn Engineering Online degree programs are offered by the University of Pennsylvania, which is authorized to confer degrees and certificates conferring academic credit under applicable laws of the United States.
 If you live in another country, we encourage you to investigate your jurisdiction’s treatment of foreign online programs to ensure that the program will meet your objectives.

 Yes, the University of Pennsylvania is regionally accredited by the Middle States Commission on Higher Education.